 Byblos (Jbeil): The Alphabet City

+Byblos claims to be the oldest continuously inhabited city in the world.
+The archaeological park is a layer cake of civilizations.
 The Neolithic layer features hut foundations.
 The Phoenician layer includes the Royal Necropolis.
 The Crusader Citadel was built using Roman columns as foundation stones.
-This is a textbook example of spolia that you will recognize on this Lebanon itinerary for history buffs.
+This is a textbook example of spolia that you will recognize on this Byblos Lebanon travel guide.

 From this harbor, cedar wood was shipped to Egypt.
 The Greeks named the city “Byblos” because it was the shipping point for papyrus.
+Advice: Hire a local guide at the entrance.
+The layers blend together without expert explanation.
+Dining: Lunch at a historic fishing club overlooking the harbor adds atmosphere to your Lebanon itinerary for history buffs.

 4. Day Four – Mseilha Fort, Batroun, And Tripoli

 Heading north creates a diverse day for your Lebanon itinerary for history buffs, featuring forts and maritime walls.
+From the strategic cliffs of Mseilha to the bustling markets of Tripoli, this leg of the journey offers a distinct shift in architectural style.

 Mseilha Fort: The Pinnacle Fortress